aqulasoft/DisYam/README.md

 Allows you to play Yandex Music playlists on your Discord server.

+> "I solemnly swear that I am up to no good."
+>
+> ~ Harry Potter Universe

 ### Launch as maven project
 ```
 mvn clean compile exec:java -Dexec.args="token username password"